EU Study Tour Overview

 The EU Study Tour and Internship Program is offered by the Canadian universities of the Network for European studies (Canada) and the University of Victoria, which has taken on the managing role since 2018.

-The 2025 EU Study Tour will take place from May 11 - May 29, 2025.
-Students must arrive in Brussels, Belgium on Sunday May 11 (welcome session in the late afternoon/early evening of that day).
-The last program day is Wednesday May 28 and students check out of their hotel in Leuven, Belgium in the morning of Thursday, May 29, 2025.
+The 2026 EU Study Tour will take place from May 17 - May 29, 2026.
+All students must then arrive in Brussels, Belgium on Sunday May 17 (welcome session in the late afternoon/early evening of that day).
+The last Tour day is Friday May 29 and students check out of their hotel in Brussels, Belgium in the morning of Saturday May 30, 2026 (if in the internship program, internships will start on Monday June 01, 2026 and will end on Wednesday August 05, 2026).

 More about the EU Study Tour

-The EU Study Tour always takes place in May and builds on 20 years of successful tours.
-It is an intensive program that takes just over 2.5 weeks to complete.
+The EU Study Tour always takes place in May and builds on over 20 years of successful tours.
+Students ought to know that it is considered to be an intensive program.
+Each year, the Tour has some recurring themes and special themes.

 - European Commission